ITSMEsouptik/HotelReservation/Readme.md

  - Standard C++ library (no external dependencies required).
  - C++11 or later for `std::tuple` and other features.

- ## Assumptions
+## Room Assignment Approach

+Brute Force Approach (Book)

- - When multiple rooms are available for a booking, the program assigns the booking to the room with the most days already booked (most utilized).
-This heuristic aims to leave less utilized rooms available for potentially longer future stays, though the problem specifies not to optimize for future requests.
-In case of ties, the lowest room number is chosen.
+When multiple rooms are available for a booking, the program assigns the booking to the room that is already booked for the most days (the most utilized room).
+This is done by counting the number of days each available room is already occupied and selecting the one with the highest count.
+If there is a tie, the room with the lowest room number is chosen.

+**Time Complexity**
+- For each booking, the algorithm checks every room and every day in the booking range to find available rooms, resulting in O(rooms × days) per booking.
+- For each available room, it counts the total number of occupied days (O(days)), to select the most utilized room.
+- Overall, for N bookings, the worst-case time complexity is O(N × rooms × days).

+Optimized Heap-Based Approach (Book_V2)

+The optimized approach uses a max-heap (priority queue) to efficiently select the most utilized available room.
+For each booking:

+- All available rooms are pushed into a max-heap as pairs (utilization, -room number), so the room with the highest utilization (and lowest room number in case of ties) is chosen efficiently.
+- This reduces the time to select the room among free rooms to O(freeRooms × log(freeRooms)) per booking.

+**Time Complexity**
+- For each booking, finding free rooms is O(rooms × daysInBooking).
+- Selecting the most utilized room among free rooms is O(freeRooms × log(freeRooms)).
+- Overall, for N bookings, the worst-case time complexity is O(N × rooms × daysInBooking + N × freeRooms × log(freeRooms)).

+**Rationale:**
+- This heuristic helps to leave less utilized rooms as open as possible for future bookings, especially for longer stays, by concentrating bookings in already-busy rooms.
+This reduces fragmentation of availability across rooms and maximizes flexibility for future reservations.
+- The approach is simple and efficient for the problem size, but more advanced data structures (like interval trees or bitsets) could be used for larger datasets.

- - The maximum planning period is set to 366 days (accounting for a leap year) to handle test cases within a reasonable range.
- - Invalid bookings (e.g., start > end, or dates outside the planning period [0, 365]) are declined.
+The maximum planning period is set to 366 days (accounting for a leap year) to handle test cases within a reasonable range.
+Invalid bookings (e.g., start > end, or dates outside the planning period [0, 365]) are declined.

  ## Test Cases